luyadev/luya/docs/guide/install.md

 ./vendor/bin/luya import
 ```

-At last we execute the [setup console command](luya-console.md) which is going to setup a user, group and permissions:
+Finally execute the [setup console command](luya-console.md) command which is going to setup a user, group and permissions:

 ```sh
 ./vendor/bin/luya admin/setup
 ```

-The setup proccess will ask you for an email and password to store your personal login data inside the database (of course the password will be encrypted).
+The setup process will ask you for an email and password to store your personal login data inside the database (of course the password will be encrypted).

 > `./vendor/bin/luya health` will make a small check if several directories exist and readable/writable.

-You can now log in into your administration interface `http://localhost/luya-kickstarter/admin` (depending on where you have located the LUYA files).
+You can now log in into the administration interface, e.g. `http://localhost/luya-kickstarter/public_html/admin` (dependings on the location of the LUYA files).

-> Visit the [Installation Problems and Questions Site](install-problems.md) when you have any problems with the LUYA Setup.
+> Visit the [Installation Problems and Questions Site](install-problems.md) when you have any problems with the LUYA setup.